‘Jersey Shore’ Star Nicole Polizzi Thankful For Three Kids & ‘The Gift Of Being Your Hot Mess Mom’

 In three new pics, Nicole is seen standing around a high chair from her new Mawma line of children’s accessories.
 The images were captured in the home she shares with husband Jionni LaValle and kids Lorenzo, Giovanna, and Angelo.
-The kitchen area, the room in which the new pics were featured, is decorated with dark wood cabinets, light countertops, and tilework which forms a gorgeous backsplash against what looks to be marble counters.
+The kitchen area, the room in which the new pics were featured, is decorated with dark wood cabinets, light countertops, and tilework that forms a gorgeous backsplash against what looks to be marble counters.

-Nicole appears cool and collected throughout the series of images where a squirmy baby Angelo is seen in her arms and Lorenzo and Giovanna play with treats on the tray table of the high chair.
+Nicole appears cool and collected throughout the series of images where a squirmy baby Angelo is seen in her arms, and Lorenzo and Giovanna play with treats on the tray table of the high chair.

 All three kids are seen wearing casual clothing in the images and appear to be enjoying themselves in the series of snaps taken with their mother at the helm.
 Both Lorenzo and Giovanna look like they just might be taking a bite of the treats on the table while Angelo looks on.